Biochemistry, Molecular and Cellular Biology Major (B.S.)

 • UNH student Braden Foulks holding sweet potatoes just harvested at UNH's Woodman Farm

-Biochemistry major leads plant breeding project
+Biochemistry major works on plant breeding project

 Braden Foulks is a biochemistry, molecular and cellular biology major and an agriculture and food systems minor from Durham, New Hampshire.
 He has received the Trustee Scholarship.
 COLSA: Why did you choose UNH?
 Braden Foulks: UNH offered the…